Logos Hope’s phase of annual maintenance has been completed for another year and the vessel has resumed her schedule in Tampico, Mexico.

 Some groups of crewmembers travelled further afield to help with fundraising and recruitment initiatives worldwide, while others participated in training courses and rehearsals for the ship’s live theatre show.

-Having moved on to the port of Tampico, Logos Hope was reopened to the public by local dignitaries including the Governor of Tamaulipas, the city’s mayor and the director of the port authority.
+Having moved on to the port of Tampico, Logos Hope was reopened to the public by local dignitaries including the regional governor, the city’s mayor and the director of the port authority.
 All expressed enthusiasm for the ship’s visit and each offered whatever assistance the international community might need during the three weeks the vessel will be in town.

 It didn’t take long for the ship’s volunteers to be reminded of Logos Hope’s popularity once more.
 Hot on the heels of the record-breaking visitor numbers in the previous port, the gangways opened in Tampico to a ‘media frenzy’ – so crew are delighted to receive an excited welcome and look forward to making meaningful connections with local people.